rajatkhanduja/PyCurl-Downloader/README.md

 TODO -list
 --------------

+* Remove the need to provide filename.
+* Recursive downloads.
-1. Create a GUI
+* Create a GUI.
-2. Make it portable to Windows based systems
-3. For terminal usage, create visualisation of the percentage downloaded/left , expected time remaining, download speed, etc.
+* For terminal usage, create visualisation of the percentage downloaded/left , expected time remaining, download speed, etc.
+* Make it portable to Windows based systems.